RomainChor/DataScience/README.md

 **Pegasos folder**: A work around Pegasos and online convex optimization algorithms.
 Theoretical results, implemetation and simulations on the famous MNIST handwritten digits dataset.

-**Drugs_consumption folder**: A work, in association with Mohamed Ruine, on a drugs consumption dataset from UCI Machine learning repository.
-A proper study, with exploration and inference on the dataset, followed by a classification problem.
+**Drugs_consumption folder**: A work, in association with Mohamed Ruine, on the "Drugs consumption" dataset from UCI Machine learning repository.
+A proper study, with data exploration followed by a classification problem.
 Various methods used, from boosting to Neural Networks, and advanced aggregation models like stacking.